gradle/github-dependency-graph-gradle-plugin/README.md

 | 8.0 - 8.0.2 | ✅ | :x: |
 | 8.1+ | ✅ | ✅ |

-## Using the plugin standalone project
+## Using the plugin to generate dependency reports

 As well as the `GitHubDependencyGraphPlugin`, which is tailored for use by the [gradle/actions/dependency-submission](https://github.com/gradle/actions/tree/main/dependency-submission) GitHub Action, this repository also provides the `SimpleDependencyGraphPlugin`, which generates dependency-graph outputs in simple text format.